mhwombat/pandoc-linear-table/README.md

 # pandoc-linear-table

-I created this filter so that I would have an easy way to wrap text in table cells.
+A pandoc filter that provides a Markdown extension that supports text wrapping in table cells.

-## Sample output
+Here's an example of the syntax:

     ```{.linear-table}
     Each line of text in your markdown becomes a cell in the output table.